ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   * A value which can be numbers, strings, arrays, or objects.
     Any value that can be represented as JSON is valid.
   * Metadata
-  * Raft index which increments to enable comparison.
+  * Raft index - A version number which is modified on each change.
     Any change to the value or metadata changes the Raft index.

 * Creating and modifying a compare-exchange item is an atomic, thread-safe [compare-and-swap](https://en.wikipedia.org/wiki/Compare-and-swap) interlocked